 Seoul Land

-22nd September 2007On paper at least Seoul Land appears to fit very much into the category of only for the credit whores.
+On paper at least Seoul Land appears to fit very much into the category of only for the credit whores.
 This just goes to show that you should never judge a book by its cover.
-True, the four coasters and a powered were nothing to write home about, but we had a lot of fun exploring the rest of the park.
-Best of all, the Americans were pandered to by the presence of not one but two branches of Dunkin Donuts, which sold all the usuals as well as the local speciality; positively disgusting green tea donuts.
+While it is true that the four coasters and a powered were nothing to write home about, we nevertheless had a lot of fun exploring the rest of the park.
+Best of all, the Americans were pandered to by the presence of not one but two branches of Dunkin Donuts, which sold all the usuals as well as the local speciality; positively revolting green tea donuts.

 Quite a few of the group finished up the morning with rides on the Sky-X sky coaster, not least because the pricing was very competitive compared with what one might expect in Europe or the USA.
 It was intriguing to see absolutely no locals riding it at all; in the first two hours in the park we were not even sure it was open, but sure enough, it was.
 As my fourth sky coaster I knew exactly what to expect, but quite a few of the group were doing their first one, not least Emily, our long suffering tour guide.
 She liked it, but noted that her legs were shaking afterwards which was not normal; yes it is!
-I've yet to meet the person who can ride a sky coaster without shaking afterwards.
+I've yet to meet the person who can ride a sky coaster for the first time without shaking afterwards.

 Marine World

-22nd September 2007Marine World was a late addition to the trip, as a replacement for Dreamland which no longer has any coasters.
+Marine World was a late addition to the trip, as a replacement for Dreamland which no longer has any coasters.
 It is a testament to the standard of organisation and adaptability of this trip that it was possible to re-plan on the fly so that everyone could get one more coaster in.
-Magic Space (#1087) is not exactly a destination coaster to put it mildly, it being uncomfortable enough to cause pain even before the train started moving.
+Magic Space (#1090) is not exactly a destination coaster to put it mildly, it being uncomfortable enough to cause pain even before the train started moving.
 Nevertheless, we wouldn't have known that with absolute certainty without riding it ourselves, right?

 Children's Grand Park

-22nd September 2007Our last park in Korea was a small amusement area buried deep within a fairly large park; it was a good ten minute walk from the entrance to the amusement area.
-The operators insisted that we have two people in each seat on 88 Train (#1088 not deliberate, I swear) which was not very comfortable if at least possible with careful arrangement of big and small.
+Our final park in Korea was a small amusement area buried deep within a substantial park; it was a good ten minute walk from the entrance to the amusement area.
+The Crazy Mouse looked to have been closed for some time, but the larger coaster was fully operational.
+The operators insisted that we have two people in each seat on 88 Train (#1091) which was not exactly comfortable, though possible with careful arrangement of big and small.
 By the end of the first inversion I was beginning to think that this ride might defy my predictions and actually be a good coaster to remember Korea by, but the two corkscrews quickly disabused me of that notion.